-In conclusion, it is our professional planning opinion that all four tests are met with the applications for minor variances for the four-unit commercial restaurant/retail/office building.
+In conclusion, it is our professional planning opinion that all four tests are met with the application for minor variance for the four-unit commercial restaurant/retail/office building.
 Furthermore, we take the opinion that the proposed redevelopment, and the associated applications for Site Plan Control and Minor Variances, represents good and defensible land use planning.